wolpert/svarm/java/README.md

 * config-common: Library to talk to the configuration service.
 * control: The control plane service.
 * control-common: API code shared from the control plane and its clients.
-* control-integ: Integ tests for the control plane.
 * control-javaClient: java client for the control plane clients.
 * endToEnd: end to end tests.
 These will take the most time.
 * node: The node service.
 * node-common: API code shared from the node to its clients.
-* node-integ: Integ tests for the node.
 * node-javaClient: java client for the node clients.
 * proxy: The proxy service
 * server-common: Common files for all services.
 (May turn into its own project)